TaylorDuke/TheLand/README.md

 ### Filename: Flower.py is code written in python that constructs the class Flower and defines the objects within the class.
 ### Filename: PythonOOP.png is a screenshot of the Flower class code and the finished product that was run in Python.
 Also includes comments explaining each line of code.
 ### Filename: NetworkDesign.png is a network diagram created in Visio of my network at work.
 It is in star topology, because I believe that is the most effecient for this network.
 Three PCs are connected to a router that also has a printed connected to it.
 All 3 PCs and printer can communicate through the router.
+### Filename: SQLQuery.png is a database query run on SQL.
+It retrieves all products that cost over $50 and sorts them in ascending order by price.